oschwengers/bakta/README.md

 Bakta is desined to annotate bacteria and plasmids, only.
 This decision by design has been made in order to tweak the annotation process regarding tools, preferences & databases and to streamline further development & maintenance of the software.

 - **FAIR annotations**
-To provide standardized annotations adhearing to [FAIR](https://www.go-fair.org/fair-principles) principles, Bakta utilizes a comprehensive & versioned annotation db basing on UniProt's UniRef100 & UniRef90 protein clusters enriched with dbxrefs (`GO`, `COG`, `EC`) and annotated by specialized niche databases.
+To provide standardized annotations adhearing to [FAIR](https://www.go-fair.org/fair-principles) principles, Bakta utilizes a comprehensive & versioned custom annotation database based on UniProt's [UniRef100 & UniRef90](https://www.uniprot.org/uniref/) protein clusters (`FAIR` -> [DOI](http://dx.doi.org/10.1038/s41597-019-0180-9)/[DOI](https://doi.org/10.1093/nar/gkaa1100)) enriched with dbxrefs (`GO`, `COG`, `EC`) and annotated by specialized niche databases.
 For each db version we provide a comprehensive log file of imported sequences and conducted annotations.

 - **Protein sequence identification**
 Fostering the FAIR aspect, Bakta identifies identical protein sequences (**IPS**) via `MD5` digests which are annotated with database cross-references (**dbxref**) to RefSeq (`WP_*`), UniRef100 (`UniRef100_*`) and UniParc (`UPI*`).